Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/frames.md

 ### Custom Geometry/ImageSource

-When the built-in rim types are not flexible enough to achieve the look desired, a custom `Geometry` or `ImageSource` can be used.
+When the built-in rim types are not flexible enough to achieve the desired look, a custom `Geometry` or `ImageSource` can be used.

 When [RimType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimType) is set to [CustomRimGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularRimType.CustomRimGeometry), then the `Geometry` specified by [RimGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimGeometry) is used when rendering the rim.